-What is important here is to look beyond the name of the actual tactic.
+What is essential is to look at the skill set, not the fancy rebranding name.
 Rebranding unhealthy behaviors and tactics do not make them healthy or socially acceptable.
-And, learning these tactics is a slippery slope.
-Since the core of EI is based on behaviors that can be learned these shape your paradigm and personality traits.
+Learning these tactics is a slippery slope because they are harmful manipulation skills.
+If you acquire them, they will shape your paradigm and personality traits.
 These tactics become a part of your normal behavior.
-Once learned they become a part of the way you interact with everyone.
+Once learned, they become a part of how you interact with everyone.

 Unintended Consequences of teaching EI tactics

-Learning tactics which are inherently disingenuous will lead to unhealthy thinking and behaviors.
+Learning inherently disingenuous tactics will lead to other unhealthy thinking and behaviors.
 They divert us from positive values.
-Once learned they tend to become a part of your learned behavior.
-You will practice them in all social settings personal and business alike.
-This is the slippery slope leading to narcissistic and antisocial thinking and behaviors.
-This has an obvious detrimental impact on health and wellbeing, as well as, all relationships.
+Once learned, they tend to become a part of your learned behavior.
+These harmful tactics become a part of your psychic structure.
+You will practice them in all social settings, personal and business alike, without thinking about it.
+It’s the slippery slope leading to narcissistic and anti-social thinking and actions.
+It has a detrimental impact on health and well-being and all relationships.

 Why has something so inherently destructive been rebranded for corporate consumption?
-That is simple.
-Because these techniques work in the short term.
+That is simply because these techniques work in the short term.
 People who manipulate others achieve the goals they set out to accomplish.
 Profit becomes the bottom line over the cost to the individual and humanity.

-As a result, companies must also then emphasize training in Ethics.
-That’s because when you teach people to manipulate others to meet company objectives, they will also use these same skills to achieve their desires.
+As a result, companies must also then emphasize training in Ethics, because when you teach people to manipulate others to meet company objectives, they will also use these same skills to lie about other things.
 For instance, EI training makes sexual predators more skillful at hiding their actions.
-It helps those who coerce or threaten others more skillful at covering their tracks.
+It helps those who coerce or threaten others be more proficient at covering their tracks.

 Many people think there is a better way.
-Instead of learning tactics to mask our feelings and manipulate others use the same effort to practice things that have a positive impact.
-Practicing the tactics of EI makes us less aware of our impact on ourselves, others, and the planet.
-EI gives a short term gain at the expense of everyone.
-This is why enhancing our awareness is a much better choice.
+Instead of learning tactics to mask our feelings and manipulate others, use the same effort to practice things that positively affect ourselves and others.
+Practicing EI tactics makes us less aware of our impact on ourselves, others, and the planet.
+EI gives a short-term gain at everyone’s expense, which is why enhancing our awareness is a much better choice.

 Self-Awareness Practices, a Better Way

-It’s the capacity to see the big picture.
-It’s the ability to recognize oneself as part of a larger whole.
-This is the awareness that links us all together.
-It helps us comprehend our humanity and our need to care for others and the planet.
+It’s the capacity to see the big picture, the ability to recognize oneself as part of a larger whole, it’s the awareness which links us all together.
+It helps us comprehend our humanity and need to care for others and the planet.
 Furthermore, awareness is the gateway to the virtues of the spirit.
 It’s what gives us empathy and motivation to act from an internal sense of right action.
 Some say this is where the concept of Oneness originates.

-An increase in awareness of ourselves gives us a perspective to understand the long-term implications of our decisions.
-So, rather than enhancing and encouraging narcissistic antisocial tactics, you can learn to get in touch with the higher virtues of our spirit.
-This way you learn to become more self-aware.
-There are many types of self-awareness practices that can be tailored to fit everyone.
+Increasing our awareness gives us a perspective to understand our decisions’ long-term implications.
+So, rather than enhancing and encouraging narcissistic, anti-social tactics, you can learn to get in touch with the higher virtues of our spirit.
+This way, you become more self-aware.
+There are many healthy self-awareness practices that you can tailor to fit everyone.

-Instead of learning to mask your emotions and conceal the impact of your behaviors you can learn to embrace them.
+Instead of learning to mask your emotions and conceal the impact of your behavior, you learn to embrace them.
 You can learn to enhance awareness.
-It helps you to see the implications of decisions that affect people and the planet.
+It helps you see the implications of decisions that affect people and the planet.

 Instead of learning to ignore your feelings and mask your Emotional Affect to influence others, you become more genuine.
-You learn to express empathy and emotions positively.
+You find out how to express empathy and emotions positively.
 You learn to accept and work with others with different points of view.